 Most farms and plantations were able to produce most of the things they needed for survival, including tools and food for the family.
 Thompson Farm thrived due to the variety of items they were able to produce.
 Julious was able to trade and barter for any necessities they could not grow or make.
 The items made and produced on the farm included all food staples used by the family, tobacco, potatoes, cotton, livestock, cypress shingles, cured meat, brick, and tar.

-Julious and Amanda’s son, Fred, eventually inherited the home place.
+Julious and Amanda’s son, Fred, eventually inherited the home.
 Fred was born in 1895.
 He had three children with his first wife, Ina.
 After her death, Fred married his second wife, Edna, in 1925.
 They also had three children: Sidney, Etah, and Charles.

 Fred and Edna continued to operate the farm until their deaths.
 At that time, Thompson Farm was inherited by three of Fred’s children: Fred Jr., Sidney, and Charles.

 Currently, a part of the original farm is owned by the family of Fred Jr., with the balance owned by Sidney Thompson and his family.
-Sidney’s family includes children: Rick, Scott, and Kristin.
+Sidney’s family includes three children: Rick, Scott, and Kristi.
 His wife, Norma, died early in 2011.